Is now the right time for Kiwi doctors to move to Australia?

 Doctor moves from NZ to AU

 Few New Zealand doctors know that they can live and work in Australia.
-Similar healthcare systems and regulatory requirements mean it’s relatively easy to jump the ditch.
+With similar healthcare systems and regulatory requirements, making the move across the Tasman is often simpler than expected.

-What’s more: there’s a shortage of doctors in Australia and only Kiwi doctors can easily fill this gap right now.
+What’s more: there’s a shortage of doctors in Australia and only Kiwi doctors can easily fill this gap right now, meaning there are a multitude of job prospects in enviable locations with competitive rates.

 Can New Zealand-trained doctors work in Australia?